miningape/computas-challenge/README.md

 ## Possible extensions

-- Build a globally installed version that can be installed from `npm` and `yarn`. [https://developer.okta.com/blog/2019/06/18/command-line-app-with-nodejs](See here).
+- Build a globally installed version that can be installed from `npm` and `yarn`. (https://developer.okta.com/blog/2019/06/18/command-line-app-with-nodejs)[See here].
 - More default alphabets, for example only capital letters (`ABCDEFGHIJKLMNOPQRSTUVWXYZ`).
 - Option to throw on unrecognised characters.
 - Source to upper/lower case transform.
 Allowing a smaller subset of characters to be used.